-The early months of 2020 have been dominated by the impact of covid-19.
-Across the country, measures have had to be taken which as recently as the end of February were unimaginable.
-The Council has made its response to this crisis its number one priority, implementing a ten point plan to protect health and wellbeing, targetting especially those at risk and vulnerable groups; co-ordinate a community response and respond to community and neighbourhood tensions;

-support business; prioritise critical services and divert resources accordingly.
+The last year has been dominated by the impact of the Covid-19 pandemic.
+The restrictions and lockdowns have had a significant impact on our communities with home working, home schooling, uncertainty in the employment and housing markets, and increasing isolation bringing their own challenges to wellbeing.
+The Council has made its response to this crisis its number one priority, implementing a ten point plan to protect health and wellbeing, targeting especially those at risk and vulnerable groups; co-ordinate a community response and respond to community and neighbourhood tensions; support business; prioritise critical services and divert resources accordingly.